Peterpiotr/siguren-documentation/docs/source/operation/regular/following.rst

 Following operation mode starts after successful passed of self–test.
 The function of Following mode is intended for follow movements of the hoist/crane and to monitor for exceeding the :term:`rated speed` with defined positive tolerance.
 The speed, which is considered high is called :term:`overspeed`.

+Following is the main operating mode of the MotoSuiveur system.
+It is separated into Rest and Follow states.
+At Rest, MotoSuiveur system is waiting for a movement request.
+When a movement request is received, MotoSuiveur system starts following.
+Rest and Following states are indicated on `MS Controller 7-segment display`_ and :doc:`MSHMI <../../equipment/control-interface/ms-hmi.rst>` in field "Status:".

 .. important::
     By design MS **will not allow** overspeed.